vuejs/v2.vuejs.org/src/v2/api/index.md

 ## Options / Lifecycle Hooks

-All lifecycle hooks automatically have their `this` context bound to the instance, so that you can access data, computed properties, and methods.
+<p class="tip">All lifecycle hooks automatically have their `this` context bound to the instance, so that you can access data, computed properties, and methods.
 This means __you should not use an arrow function to define a lifecycle method__ (e.g. `created: () => this.fetchTodos()`).
-The reason is arrow functions bind the parent context, so `this` will not be the Vue instance as you expect and `this.fetchTodos` will be undefined.
+The reason is arrow functions bind the parent context, so `this` will not be the Vue instance as you expect and `this.fetchTodos` will be undefined.</p>

 ### beforeCreate